 For National and International test dates, you must report to the test center by the time stated on your ticket, normally 8:00 a.m.
 If you are late, you will not be admitted to test.
 If your ticket does not list a specific room, test center staff or posted signs will direct you.

 Requirements for Admission

-At check-in, you will be required to show both your paper ticket and acceptable photo ID or you will not be admitted to test.
+At check-in, you will be required to show an acceptable photo ID or you will not be admitted to test.
 See ID requirements on your ticket or at www.actstudent.org.

 In the Test Room